SIL0RAK/mcp-server-template/README.md

 # MCP Server Template

 A minimal template for running an **MCP (Model Context Protocol) server** with support for authentication, PostgreSQL integration, and containerization.

----
+Built using **FastMCP**.

 ## 🚀 Features